 We knew our daughter would learn to read.
 She was just going to learn at her own pace, so we gave her time and space to do just that.
 We never stopped trying, but we did take a gentle and developmentally appropriate approach.
-And she did learn to read and now devours books.
+She did learn to read and now devours books.

 - What are your reasons for home educating?

-- What are your long term educational goals?
+- What are your long-term educational goals?

 - What do you consider important regarding the development of your children?

 - What educational philosophies do you want to incorporate into your children’s education?

 - How will you evaluate learning?